 According to the New Age way of thinking, all of these are of the same substance.
 All things are simply parts of, or manifestations of one undivided reality.
 Any differences between these entities are considered only apparent, not real.
 This belief (that “all is one”) is called “Monism” (based on the prefix mono meaning one, or single).

-New Agers believe we are one with everything.
-Even golf balls!
+New Age proponents believe we are one with everything!
+Everything, even golf balls!
 In his book, Golf For Enlightenment, Deepak Chopra shares spiritual tips for improving your game, including “Be one with the ball.”

 And you’ve been wondering all these years why you still aren’t very good at golf!
 There’s the secret apparently!
 He encourages his readers to think this way because he really thinks you are one with the ball.
 Deepak Chopra says, “You can talk to trees and stars, everything is part of your body.”
 [Source: LA Times]

-One of Chopra's newer books is titled You Are The Universe.
+One of Chopra’s newest books is titled You Are The Universe.

 Well of course, for those of us who believe Biblical revelation, we disagree.
-God’s creation is not an undivided unity but a diversity of created things and beings.
-Creation is not unified in itself but held together by Christ in whom “all things hold together” (Col. 1:17). [https://www.probe.org/the-new-age-movement-2/]
+All that exists is not an undivided unity (monism) but a diverse plurality of things and beings created by God (Gen. 1:1; Col. 1:17).

 New Agers believe everything that exists is God.
 This is called pantheism.
 Pantheism comes from two Greek words: pan = “all” and theos = “god”.
 Pantheism is the belief that “all is God and God is all.”
 And pantheism is similar to monism.
 As we just noted, monism is the belief that “all is one.”
 Well, pantheism takes monism a step farther.
 Pantheism says that the oneness is deity…divine.